Henry VII: England's Greatest King

 Why Henry VII?

 Henry VII laid the groundwork for his successors to maintain independence and freedom.
-Henry helped to Anglicize England.
-He created a dynasty that has dominated England ever since.
-Henry was also left in a difficult position.
+Henry helped to Anglicize England he created a dynasty that has dominated England ever since.
+His success was far from assured though as he ascended in a time of English weakness.

-The War of Roses depleted the royal treasury, and it allowed France to reclaim land lost to Henry V. England was shattered and suffering from brigandry at the end of the war.
-Henry VII reversed both of England's internal problems.
-Aggressive taxation allowed for the treasury to be rebuilt, and left a surplus for Henry VIII when Henry VII died.
+The War of Roses depleted the royal treasury, and it allowed France to reclaim land lost to Henry V. At home England was shattered and suffering from brigandry at the end of the war.
+Henry VII reversed both of England's internal problems through aggressive taxation which allowed for the treasury to be rebuilt, and even left a surplus for Henry VIII when Henry VII died.

 Henry VII used the Court of Star Chamber, a royal court, to deal with disloyal nobles and quickly quash problems.
 This helped to strengthen the crown as well as deal with brigands throughout England.
-These two policies helped to secure England internally.
+With the success of these actions England’s internal dilemnas were solved.

-For these reasons Henry VII should be considered the greatest English monarch of all time.
+For these reasons and more Henry VII should be considered the greatest English monarch of all time.